-In addition, the college asks all applicants for roles which involve "teaching work" (and their referees) to declare in the application form whether they have ever been referred to, or are the subject of a sanction, restriction or prohibition issued by, the Teaching Regulation Agency or other equivalent body in the UK.
+In addition the college asks all shortlisted applicants to declare whether they have ever been referred to, or are the subject of a sanction, restriction or prohibition issued by, the Teaching Regulation Agency or other equivalent body in the UK.

-It is the college's position that this information must be provided in order to fully assess the suitability of an applicant for a role which involves "teaching work".
 Where an applicant is not currently prohibited from teaching but has been the subject of a referral to, or hearing before, the Teaching Regulation Agency (or other equivalent body) whether or not that resulted in the imposition of a sanction, or where a sanction has lapsed or been lifted, the college will consider whether the facts of the case render the applicant unsuitable to work at the college.

 The college carries out this check, and requires associated information, for roles which involve "teaching work".
-The college applies the definition of "teaching work" set out in the Teachers' Disciplinary (England) Regulations 2012 which states that the following activities amount to "teaching work":
+The college applies the definition of "teaching work" set out in the Teachers' Disciplinary (England) Regulations 2012, which state that the following activities amount to "teaching work":

-- planning and preparing lessons and courses for pupils - delivering lessons to pupils - assessing the development, progress and attainment of pupils - reporting on the development, progress and attainment of pupils.
+- planning and preparing lessons and courses for pupils - delivering lessons to pupils - · assessing the development, progress and attainment of pupils - · reporting on the development, progress and attainment of pupils.